Je-eva/AWS_YELP_NLP/README.md

 2.the aws bucket after loading the data![image](https://github.com/user-attachments/assets/79448da7-4f28-4da8-9949-3a7f8ed3aea4)
 3. make yelp_reviews table and yelp_business table by loading the data from s3.
-4. these datasets are now in json format, so convert it into tabluar format so we can do analysis on the table
+4. these datasets are now in json format, so convert it into tabluar format so we can do analysis on the table the cast is not in noswlfake, so we use :: ie..,review_text:user_id::string as user_id as example
 5. use UDF sentiment analysis